 Handling large integers

-If your input integer size is very large, we can compute the minimal bytes for unsigned integers.
+If your input integer size is very large, we can compute the minimum number of bytes required for unsigned integers.

 n = 2**100 bytes_data = n.to_bytes((n.bit_length() + 7) // 8, 'big') print(bytes_data) # Output: b'\x10\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00'